 Once upon a time, there was a recruiter, named Bob Finder, who was new to the industry.
 He never actually wanted to be a recruiter.
 Like so many before him, he had studied something completely different at university, unaware that you could be paid to hire others.
 His dream was to become a writer, which is why he had taken a literature course and some psychology classes after school.
-When he received his degree, he started working for a small company, which sold recruitment media.
+When he received his degree, he started serching for the job.
+He has chacked many websites like TopWritersReview to find the best essay service to become a freelance writer.
+Finally, he started working for a small company, which sold recruitment media.
 His job was to write the blog and any other company content.

 He spent countless hours researching recruitment trends and recruitment media to write his articles.
 Through the social media channels, Bob discussed the future of work and the job market.
 He met content writers like himself, as well as recruiters and hiring managers.
 One thing led to another, as they usually do in life, and he found himself considering a career in recruitment more and more.
 “You should come down to my firm”, his friend James said, “they’re always looking for fresh blood and I could put in a good word for you”.

 The process didn’t take long: Bob was invited to an interview, questioned about his past experience and taken onboard for a trial period.
 This brings back to the beginning of this story, when Bob was still in his trial period.
 He had another month to go and it wasn’t looking good.
 So that’s how Bob Finder came to be a recruiter.